 Short & Easy Hikes in Glacier National Park, Montana

 Glacier National Park is filled with stunning hikes for people of all ages.
 It is a great park to visit in the summer once the snow has thawed.
+It is one of the best US National Parks for families.
 Some of the most popular hikes for families are the Avalanche Trail and the Virginia/St. Mary Trail.
 One features a large lake with surrounding green mountains and cascading waterfalls while the other hike features two absolutely remarkable waterfalls.

 The Avalanche Trail is one of the most popular hikes in Glacier National Park, so I highly recommend getting to the trailhead early in the morning.
 Also, parking is very limited, so if you get there late, you will likely have a nice hike to the trailhead.
 The Avalanche Trail is a bit hidden as it begins on an easy boardwalk trail called “Trail of the Cedars.”
 At the halfway point, you will run into a waterfall called the Lower Avalanche Gorge.
 This location is the junction to where the Avalanche Trail begins, leading you to Avalanche Lake.
 The trail takes you on a long moderate dirt trail with surrounding tall pine trees.
 After 2.1 miles, you arrive at the lake to behold the breathtaking surrounding mountains and numerous waterfalls.